sylvaindeschenes/sylvaindeschenes.github.io/privacy-policy.md

 ## How you can control Cookies on this Site

-You can remove your consentment for us to use cookies using this button:  COMMING SOON.
+You can remove your consentment for the cookies used on the Site by cliking the button bellow.
+This action will erase all the non critical cookies from the Site.

-This willerase the Cookie consent cookie on your computer and stop updating the other cookies.
-To delete those cookies, use the information provided in the section below.
+<a id="cookie-notice-decline" class="btn btn-default btn-sm">Revoke Consent & Delete Cookies</a>

+**If you reject cookies, you may still use our Site, but your ability to use some features or areas of our Site may be limited.**

-### How to control the use of Cookies at the individual browser level
+## How to control the use of Cookies at the individual browser level
 To learn more about how to control cookie settings through your browser:

 - [Firefox](https://support.mozilla.org/en-US/kb/enable-and-disable-cookies-website-preferences) - Learn more about the “Private Browsing” setting and managing cookie settings.